PetrM1/OndraSPO186_ZXUno/Readme.md

 #### Using [Ondra SD](https://sites.google.com/site/ondraspo186/4-rom-card-sd)
 * Use **ViLi ROM** (Ondra greets you with message "Zdraví Vás ONDRA")
-* type # (ALT + E) and press Enter - if Ondra SD doesn§'t react press enter again/for longer time or reset Ondra
+* type # (ALT + E) and press Enter - if Ondra SD doesn't react press enter again/for longer time or reset Ondra
 * Ondra File Manager appears in few seconds after several beeps
 * Choose file or folder and press Enter to change dir or load a file
 * Shift change directory to root of SD card